-Anaphase II: The spindle fibers begin to contract and the sister chromatids are pulled apart.
-Each individual chromosome now begins to move to either end of the cell.
+Anaphase II: The spindle fibers start to contract and pull the sister chromatids apart.
+Each individual chromosome now begins to moves to either end of the cell.

-Proper segregation of chromosomes during meiosis I and II is essential to generate healthy sperm and egg cells, and by extension, healthy embryos.
-Failed chromosomal segregation is called nondisjunction, and can result in gametes with missing chromosomes or extra chromosomes, according to the authors of "Molecular Biology of the Cell."
+Proper “chromosomal segregation,” or the separation of sister chromatids during meiosis I and II is essential for generating healthy sperm and egg cells, and by extension, healthy embryos.
+If chromosomes fail to segregate completely, it's called nondisjunction and can result in the formation of gametes that have missing or extra chromosomes, according to "Molecular Biology of the Cell, 4th edition."

-When gametes with abnormal chromosome numbers fertilize, most resulting embryos do not survive and are destroyed through spontaneous abortions (miscarriages).
-However, not all chromosomal abnormalities are fatal, according to "Molecular Biology of the Cell."
-For example, Down syndrome is a result of having an extra copy of chromosome 21.
-People with Klinefelter syndrome are male, but have an extra X chromosome.
-The occurrence of such segregation errors during meiosis increases with the age of the mother.
+When gametes with abnormal chromosome numbers fertilize, most of the resulting embryos don't survive.
+However, not all chromosomal abnormalities are fatal to the embryo.
+For example, Down syndrome occurs as a result of having an extra copy of chromosome 21.
+And, people with Klinefelter syndrome are genetically male but have an extra X chromosome.